DEVTHAKUR-90/calculator-ts-vite/README.md

 ## Overview

 **CALC** is a web-based scientific calculator engineered with a strong emphasis on **accuracy, performance, and reliability**.

-Rather than patching over JavaScript's well-known floating-point limitations, this project addresses them head-on — using high-precision math, a proper expression parser, and verified output before any result is displayed.
+Rather than patching over JavaScript's well-known floating-point limitations, this project addresses them head-on — using **high-precision mathematics**, a **proper expression parser**, and **verified output** before any result is displayed.

 ---